 - There’s no need to buy equipment – There will be no need to buy your own equipment since the production team will bring their own equipment to work with you.

-In the long-term, having to outsource your live streaming production is the way to go to maximize the potential of your live streams.
+In the long-term, outsourcing your live streaming production is the way to go to maximize the potential of your streams.
 It guarantees you a better output which will provide better results.
 The amount of engagement and revenue you can get from having the best output possible will make your payment to outsource your own video production team worth it.